skupperproject/skupper-website/input/docs/declarative.md

 backend are in different namespaces (and perhaps different clusters), and the backend has no public ingress.

-Use the `skupper expose` command in East to make `hello-world-backend` available in West.
+Create annotations of the  deployment in East to make `hello-world-backend` available in West.

 <div class="code-label session-1">East</div>

-    skupper expose deployment hello-world-backend --port 8080 --protocol http
+    oc annotate deployment/hello-world-backend skupper.io/proxy="http"
+    oc annotate deployment/hello-world-backend skupper.io/port="8080"

+If you check the services in the OpenShift console of the `west` project, you should now see `hello-world-backend`.

 ### Check the backend service